jerodras/neonate_hypothalamus_seg/README.md

             └── sub-ct00023_ses-visit1_run-02_T2w.nii.gz
 ```

 The script is ran using the *batchProcHTH.sh* command and will iteratively loop through each unique participant in the base directory at a default age of one month.
+Currently, to process neonates at specific ages other than one month, one would change the line in *batchProcHTH.sh* ```mo_age="1"``` in order to accomodate a different age template.
+A future release will take these values as arguments.
 The following is output from the pipeline and contains the segmentation ~/*base_directory*/*project_name*/derivatives/sub-*subject_name*/ses-*session*/anat/sub-*subject_name_ses-session*T1w_hth_seg.nii.gz.
 In addition, midpoint files include registrations, warps, and masks.
 Examples are provided below.

 ```bash
 derivatives/